 This equation is applied at the national level, using the total solid fuel transformation (usually expressed in mass of coal carbonised or mass of coke produced).

 The Tier 1 emission factors assume an averaged or typical technology and abatement implementation in the country and integrate all different sub-processes within the solid fuel transformation process.
-In cases where specific abatement options are to be taken into account, a Tier 1 method is not applicable and a Tier 2 or Tier 3 approach must be used.
+In cases where specific abatement options are to be considered, a Tier 1 method is not applicable and a Tier 2 or Tier 3 approach must be used.

 Default emission factors

 This section presents the Tier 1 emission factors for solid fuel transformation.
 The production of coke is considered to be the most important process in this source category and is therefore used as the Tier 1 approach.
 In the Tier 2 approach, the production of solid smokeless fuel is also considered.
 Default emission factors for the main pollutants and HMs for coke production are taken from the BREF document for Iron and steel production (European Commission, 2012) and US EPA (2008).
 Emission factors in the BREF documents are mostly given in ranges.
 The range is interpreted as the 95 % confidence interval, while the geometric mean of this range is chosen as the value for the emission factor in the table below.
 The default emission factor for BC is taken from Kupiainen & Klimont (2004) and is based on the assumption, that BC/PM2.5 = BC/PM1.

+Default factors for charcoal and biochar production are retrieved from the IPCC Refinement Volume 4 chapter 2.3.

 Default emission factors are estimated as the geometric mean of EFs from Theloke et al. 2008, Passant et al. (2002), European Commission (2012), Wenborn (1999), CITEPA (2011), Weitkamp et al. (2005), US EPA (2011) and US EPA (2008) and National Centre for Emission Management (2011).

 Table 3-1 Tier 1 emission factors for source category 1.B.1.b Solid fuel transformation